GabrielCruz45/exo/docs/DEVLOG.md

 August 12, 2025

     Managed to make the admin_dashboard.html and admin/routes.py work together.
     Admin will successfully see all the unapproved users in the user database and have the option to approve.
     Also, users can now register.
 Would need to change logic and create a "pending_approval.html" template for the user before getting approved by admin.
 Big step tho!
 Success flash messages are still appearing red, I thought I properly changed that with the update to style.css.
 In a later session I will check this.

     Currently tired, worked my final shift for this 'week', will go to sleep soon.
 I have a rehearsal tomorrow, will try to get at least 6hrs of sleep.
 Let's go!

+August 13, 2025
+    Added stylings to admin approval, still haven't debugged the flashes color.
+Probably won't do next as I'm eager to continue to the data processing part.
+Will keep mental and digital note of bug for later.
+Created .md file for this, this may be a good thing for pesky annoying bugs that don't require immediate attention.
+Let's see how it flows with the project.